conda-forge/conda-smithy/news/noarch_selectors_runtime.rst

 **Fixed:**

-* Linting only fails noarch recipes with selectors for runtime dependencies.
+* Linting only fails noarch recipes with selectors for host and runtime dependencies.

 **Security:** None